-133. After the hearing, Iowa Code § 135.64(1) instructs the Department of Public Health and the Health Facilities Council to consider 18 different, non-exhaustive criteria in evaluating certificate-of-need applications, including:

-- "[t]he relationship of the proposed institutional health services to the existing health care system of the area in which those services are proposed to be provided"; - "[t]he appropriate and efficient use or prospective use of the proposed institutional health service, and of any existing similar services, including but not limited to a consideration of the capacity of the sponsor's facility to provide the proposed service, and possible sharing or cooperative arrangements among existing facilities and providers"; - "[t]he appropriate and nondiscriminatory utilization of existing and available health care providers"; and - "[t]he impact of relocation of an institutional health facility . . . on other institutional health facilities." - 134.
-Even if the Council finds that the applicant satisfies the 18 statutory criteria in Iowa Code § 135.64(1), the Council cannot grant a certificate of need without making written findings that: - (1) "[l]ess costly, more efficient, or more appropriate alternatives" to the applicant's facility do not exist and cannot be otherwise developed; - (2) similar, existing facilities "are being used in an appropriate and efficient manner"; - (3) alternatives to new construction "including . . . modernization or sharing arrangements have been considered and have been implemented to the maximum extent practicable"; and
+- 124. After the hearing, Iowa Code § 135.64 instructs the Department of Public Health and the Health Facilities Council to consider 18 different, non-exhaustive criteria in evaluating certificate-of-need applications, including: - "[t]he relationship of the proposed institutional health services to the existing health care system of the area in which those services are proposed to be provided"; - "[t]he appropriate and efficient use or prospective use of the proposed institutional health service, and of any existing similar services, including but not limited to a consideration of the capacity of the sponsor's facility to provide the proposed service, and possible sharing or cooperative arrangements among existing facilities and providers"; - "[t]he appropriate and nondiscriminatory utilization of existing and available health care providers"; and - "[t]he impact of relocation of an institutional health facility . . . on other institutional health facilities." - 125.

-- (4) "[p]atients will experience serious problems in obtaining care of the type which will be furnished" by the applicant's facility.
-Iowa Code § 135.64(2). - 135.
 Before issuing a decision, the Council must conduct a public hearing on the propriety of the certificate.
-Iowa Code § 135.66(3)(b). - 136.
+Iowa Code § 135.66(3)(b). - 126.
 All affected persons or their representatives have the opportunity to present testimony to the Council at the public hearing.
 Iowa Code § 135.66(4); Iowa Admin.
-Code § 641-202.6(3). - 137.
-Once the final decision is made on the certificate-of-need application, "any dissatisfied party who is an affected person with respect to the application" may seek judicial review.
+Code § 641-202.6(3).

+- 127. Once the final decision is made on the certificate-of-need application, "any dissatisfied party who is an affected person with respect to the application" may seek judicial review.
 Iowa Code § 135.70.
-This means that established facilities that will be in competition with the new facility may appeal the Council's decision to grant a certificate of need. - 138.
+This means that established facilities that will be in competition with the new facility may appeal the Council's decision to grant a certificate of need. - 128.
 The Health Facilities Council possesses vast discretion in determining whether to grant a certificate of need.
 Not all of the 18 statutory criteria must be satisfied, no one factor is controlling, and factors other than the statutory ones may be considered.
-Thus, it is effectively impossible for an applicant to determine in advance whether his application for a certificate of need will be granted or denied. - 139.
+Thus, it is effectively impossible for an applicant to determine in advance whether his application for a certificate of need will be granted or denied. - 129.
 The Health Facilities Council must make a final decision on an application within 90 days or, in certain circumstances, within 150 days.
 Iowa Code §§ 135.69, 135.72(4); Iowa Admin.
-Code § 641-202.8(135). - 140.
-In sum, the initial application and review process can potentially take up to five months and cost up to \$21,000 in fees, not including the cost of hiring lawyers or consultants to assist with the application, the hearing, and any appeals. - 141.
-Thus, the duration and cost (and therefore the burden) of the certificate-of-need approval process is onerous.
+Code § 641-202.8(135). - 130.
+In sum, the initial application and review process can potentially take up to five months and cost up to \$21,000 in fees, not including the cost of hiring lawyers or consultants to assist with the application, the hearing, and any appeals. - 131.
+Thus, the duration and cost (and therefore the burden) of the certificate-of-need approval process is onerous. - 132.
+Moreover, the certificate-of-need hearing format ensures that the application process is immensely influenced by existing medical providers with an economic interest in preventing would-be competitors from receiving certificates of need. - 133.
+If the Council grants a certificate of need, "affected persons," including the proposed facility's competition, may appeal the Council's decision.